thrushaps/python-calculator/README.md

 # python-calculator
-A simple calculator built using Python
+A simple calculator built using Python.